dport96/dport96.github.io_old/essays/bad_practices.md

 **Why this is bad:** Every line of code will have a specific purpose for being there.
 The purpose is dictated by the design choices you make on how to accomplish what is wanted.
 Random code does not "flow" from the design so it will unlikely by chance do what you want.

 **Better Practice:** Do not ever write (or copy) code that you do not clearly know flows from your design.
 You should know exactly what each line of code does (or is supposed to do) and why it's there.
 If you do not, DELETE this code!
 If you are unclear on the design, "go backward" to clarify that you know exactly what is wanted (or at least what you want).

 ---
+**Bad Practice:** Writing code without sufficient analysis and design

+**Why this is bad:** Students often feel that unless they're writing code, they're not making progress.

+**Better Practice:** Always follow the "What - how - do - test" cycle.

+---